Fitness Volt

 Written by Patrick Dale, PT, ex-Marine

-Because they are very simple, body bars tend to be cheaper than barbells, making them perfect for home use.
+Body bars are cheaper than barbells, making them perfect for home use.

-You can use a weighted bar to replicate most barbell exercises and even use them for fat burning, cardio fitness boosting complexes.
-They make an excellent addition to circuit training workouts and can be used in conjunction with bodyweight and dumbbell exercises or used on their own.
+A weighted bar can replicate most barbell exercises and even be used for fat-burning, cardio fitness-boosting complexes.
+It is an excellent addition to circuit training workouts and can be used in conjunction with bodyweight and dumbbell exercises or on its own.

 In short, weighted bars are VERY versatile!